acri-st/moderation/README.md

 ## Introduction

-###  What is the DESP-AAS Collaborative?

 ### What is the Moderation microservice?

 The Moderation microservice is a core component of the DESP-AAS Collaborative platform that handles content moderation and validation.
 It provides automated and manual review capabilities to ensure content quality, compliance, and safety across the platform.

 **Key Features:**
-- **API Integration**: RESTful API endpoints for seamless integration with other microservices
+- **API Integration**: RESTful API endpoints for seamless integration with other microservices and Admin UI

 **Use Cases:**
 - Reviewing user-generated content before publication